 Hold Virtual Hangouts

-A big part of the great work culture is employees mingling, talking about their families, sharing interesting insights, and basically interacting with their team members for more than just work.
-And remote employees often do not get the chance to do all of this, which ushers in the feeling of boredom and disconnectedness.
-So, to ensure proper employee engagement even when half the team is working remotely, conduct weekly or monthly virtual hangouts where employees can talk about things other than work and simply enjoy each other’s company.
-You can organize virtual potlucks, team games, movie nights, etc. which will help employees establish an emotional connection with the organization.
+A big part of great work culture comes in people mingling, talking about their families, sharing interesting insights, and basically interacting with their team members for more than just work.
+Remote employees often do not get the chance to do all of this, which ushers in the feeling of boredom and disconnectedness.
+So, to ensure strong proper employee engagement even when half the team is working remotely, conduct weekly or monthly virtual hangouts where people can talk about things other than work and simply enjoy each other’s company.
+You can organize virtual potlucks, team games, movie nights, etc. which will help team members establish an emotional connection with the organization.

-Often, managers avoid giving feedback to remote employees simply because they’re not used to giving feedback virtually.
+Often, managers avoid giving feedback to remote team members simply because they’re not used to giving feedback virtually.
 But honestly, it works!
-Even if the employee is in a different time zone, you should conduct routine feedback meetings to help your employees improve.
-This will give them the assurance that the organization is dedicated to helping them grow, which is extremely critical to ensure employee engagement.
+Even if the person is in a different time zone, you should conduct routine feedback meetings to help them improve.
+This will give them the assurance that the organization is dedicated to helping them grow, which is extremely critical for employee engagement.

 Recognize Good Work